kevinegan31/ARGOS/README.md

 The [**Python**](https://github.com/kevinegan31/ARGOS/tree/main/Python_Code) folder contains all code and tests we used for SINDy-AIC.

 The [**Data**](https://github.com/kevinegan31/ARGOS/tree/main/Data) folder contains raw outputs (in .csv format) from test results for the _Automatically identifying dynamical systems from data_ paper.
-To access the data, users need to unzip the compressed `Data.zip` file.

 The [**Create_data**](https://github.com/kevinegan31/ARGOS/tree/main/Create_data) folder enables users to create each file necessary for plotting the results.